 The company has already put out an economic study to show the project works - and is worthy of inclusion on the Mining Journal Intelligence database - so financing is likely the next big milestone.

 The previous iteration of Ivanhoe Mines made a similar appointment in 2001 when it brought on Ed Flood from Haywood Securities to help fund the Oyu Tolgoi copper-gold mine in Mongolia and we all know what that led to.

-There will be many more examples of such managerial experience on show on June 26-27 as the teams behind 30 of the projects on the Mining Journal Intelligence database present at the Mining Journal 30 event in London.
+There will be many more examples of such managerial experience on show on June 26-27 as the teams behind a selection of the projects on the Mining Journal Intelligence database present at the Mining Journal Select event in London.

 Their credentials, alongside all the important elements of their flagship project, will be highlighted to a highly-qualified audience of the most influential institutional and retail investors.

-The dedicated Mining Journal 30 event website is available here.
+The dedicated Mining Journal Select event website is here.